RTEMS/rtems-docs/posix_users/message_passing.rst

 The mq_receive() function is used to receive the oldest of the highest priority message(s) from the message queue specified by mqdes.
 The messages are received in FIFO order within the priorities.
-The received message’s priority is stored in the location referenced by the msg_prio.
+The received message's priority is stored in the location referenced by the msg_prio.
 If the msg_prio is a NULL, the priority is discarded.
 The message is removed and stored in an area pointed to by msg_ptr whose length is of msg_len.
 The msg_len must be at least equal to the mq_msgsize attribute